MilanCiric/mc01ds/README.md

 4. ## Single Linked lists

 Single linked lists are structures that is used also as auxilary structures, and they are very good solution, because if it's needed to be add new element into the list, it can be simply put on the right place without realocating memory for it.
 Just simply create node and put it into the list.
 The same is when it's needed to be delete some element from the list.
 Just relink the list and delete the node.
 So, this structure is consists of 2 classes:
-- **SLLNode class** - This class is only for representation of nodes in the list.
+- **SLLNode\<T\> class** - This class is only for representation of nodes in the list.
 This class is only auxilary class so the SLList class can be made.
 It's functions are:
     - **```T visit()```** - Function that print node information
     - **```friend ostream& operator<<(ostream& izlaz, SLLNode<T>& obj)```** - overloaded operator <<
     - **```inline bool operator==(const SLLNode& node)```** - overloaded operator == when the right element is SLLNode
     - **```inline bool operator==(const T el)```**  - overloaded operator == when the right element is information as T type
-- **SLList class** - This class is the representation of the list itself.
+- **SLList\<T\> class** - This class is the representation of the list itself.
 Functions of this data structure are:
     - **```bool isEmpty()```** - checks if the list is empty or not
     - **```void addToHead(T el)```** - add one element to the head of the list
     - **```void addToTail(T el)```** - add one element to the tail of the list